briggslalor/briggslalor/README.md

 Driven and inquisitive finance graduate from Santa Clara University’s Leavey School of Business.
 Currently working to expand my professional skill set through Columbia University’s FinTech Bootcamp.
 Upon completion, I am eager to enter the financial industries sector as a research or data analyst.

-Through Columbia University’s FinTech Bootcamp, I am gaining experience using and applying Python and its many libraries to a number of financial applications including quantitative data analysis and visualization, machine learning and algorithmic trading.
+Through Columbia University’s FinTech Bootcamp, I am gaining experience using and applying Python and its many libraries to several financial applications including quantitative data analysis and visualization, machine learning and algorithmic trading.
 I have utilized the following Python libraries, and more, to complete weekly challenges over the course of the bootcamp:

      pandas
      NumPy